Frantic City Festival brings punk rock back to Atlantic City

 Headlining bands people looked forward to seeing included Yo La Tengo, Snail Mail, and Murder City Devils.
 Other bands people were excited to see included Superchunk, Shannon and the Clams, and The Bouncing Souls.

-"I know the names don't sound polite, but they have a great following," Interrante said.
-"Most of the people that have reached out to me ... (are) excited to see those guys."
+“I know the names don’t sound polite, but they have a great following,” Interrante said.
+“Most of the people that have reached out to me said they’re excited to see those guys.”

 Trisha Grace, and her husband, John, of Philadelphia, went to the festival after finding out about it on Facebook.
 Grace said they looked at the lineup and saw Rocket from the Crypt was performing, so they decided to buy tickets beforehand.